maxlanceund/equal-system/papers/information_projection_framework-en.md

 ### Objection One: "D_f is just a renaming of conditional entropy."

 **Response**: Correct.
-The contribution of this paper is to rigorously reduce the inverse-inference error lower bound to rate-distortion theory, to give a unified scaling law with an explicit convergence condition, and to validate the framework with a real system.
+The contribution of the information projection framework is to rigorously reduce the inverse-inference error lower bound to rate-distortion theory, to give a unified scaling law with an explicit convergence condition, and to validate the framework with a real system.

 ### Objection Two: "Economists have long known that macroscopic data cannot precisely infer microscopic states."

 **Response**: Correct.
-The contribution of this paper is not to "tell economists something they do not know," but to "provide an information-theoretic explanation of unidentifiability."
+The contribution of the information projection framework is not to "tell economists something they do not know," but to "provide an information-theoretic explanation of unidentifiability."

 ### Objection Three: "This paper is philosophy, not economics or physics."

 **Response**: Correct.
-This paper is a paper in the philosophy of science.
+This paper is a paper in the philosophy of science, proposing the information projection framework.

 ### Objection Four: "The sensitivity of D_f to the definition of Ω has not been discussed."